 Therewith, the everlasting punishment lasts and endures through an age, so does Christ's life.
-It will last and endure through an age.
-Nothing nor no one can stop the punishment prior to it having accomplished its remedial purpose, and nothing nor no one can stop nor dissolve the life of Christ until the end of the age.
+It will last and endure through that age.
+Nothing nor no one can stop the punishment prior to it having accomplished its remedial purpose, and nothing nor no one can stop nor dissolve the life of Christ; but the righteous in him will advance as they enter into the new age.

 At the end of the age, the punishment will end.
-There will be no need that it should continue; for its fruit will be godly sorrow that works repentance unto salvation in every soul.
-Since the punishment for the unrighteous is ainion/age-lasting, and the same ainion/age-lasting is used for the life of the righteous, does this mean that the eternal life of Christ will also end?
+There will be no need for it to continue; for its fruit will be godly sorrow that works repentance unto salvation in every soul.
+Since the punishment for the unrighteous is aionios/age-lasting, and the same aionios/age-lasting is used for the life of the righteous.
+This does not mean that the life of Christ will also end?

 Not in the least!
-A certain type of His life will end, but not His living Spirit.
-When one form of His life has served its purpose, there is no reason to keep it going.
+A certain work for that age and manifestation of His life will end, but not His Spirit.
+When one aspect of His life has served its purpose, there is no reason to keep that work going.
 Life itself does not end, but every age throughout His and/or our lives certainly will.

-For example, the age of incubation in our mother's womb ended after nine months, and we were born.
-Our lives did not end when we were born, but that phase of life ended.
-If it had not ended, our mothers would be most miserable carrying us around the rest of their lives.
+For example, the age of incubation in our mother's womb ended after nine months, and then we were born.
+Our lives did not end when at that time, but that phase of life certainly did.
+If it had not ended, our mothers would be most miserable carrying us around the rest of our lives.
 The age of incubation had to end, but when it ended the life itself did not end, only the everlasting/age-lasting characteristic of it, and under normal circumstances each baby endured to the end of that initial age.
-Since then, every one of us have endured many age-lasting lives, while each age we loved so much had to end for the next to begin.
+Since then, every one of us have endured many age-lasting periods, while each age had to end for the next to begin.

 After the age of incubation came the newborn, then the age of infancy.
 Infancy had to give way the toddlers' age, and keep in mind, the life did not end, only the age-lasting, enduring part.
-Those ages continued to the age of youth, the teenage years, the age of young adulthood, age of maturity, middle age, and finally old age.
-After that is the age beyond the shores of this natural life, and I am sure there will be an end to many ages on that side as well.
+Those ages continued to the age of youth, the teenage years, the age of young adulthood, middle age, and finally old age.
+After that, is the age beyond the shores of this natural life, and I am sure there will be an end to many ages on that side as well.
 With each passing age, the life we had at the moment of conception remained.
-It never died, and never will die.
-It can't die, not in the sense of ceasing to be, but it can certainly progress from one age and form to the other; for of the increase of His government and peace there shall be no end.
+It never ended, and never will it end.
+It can't end, or die, not in the sense of ceasing to be, but it can certainly progress from one age to another; for of the increase of His government and peace there shall be no end.
+And let us know, there is one age above all ages.